Working with Marathon Oil

-If you have questions or concerns about Marathon Oil’s Code of Business Conduct or Meals, Gifts and Entertainment Policy, please contact Marathon’s Business Integrity Office by phone or on the internet via the contact information.
+If you have questions or concerns about Marathon Oil’s Code of Business Conduct or Meals, Gifts and Entertainment Policy, please contact Marathon Oil's Compliance and Ethics Office via email.

-Contact Marathon’s Business Integrity Office with any questions, or to report any issues you served at 877-713-8314.
+Contact Marathon Oil's Compliance and Ethics Office with any questions, or to report any issues you served at 877-713-8314.

 Responsible Operations Management System (ROMS) and Marathon Oil HES&S Contractor Safety Website

 We require contractors to comply with our health, environment and safety (HES) policies, standards and guidelines, and monitor their HES performance on the job.
 Together, Marathon Oil and our contractors strive for excellence.

 Marathon Oil's HES vision is aligned with our values, including those relating to corporate governance, ethics and integrity, diversity and philanthropy.
 Business decisions affecting HES are guided by our Code of Business Conduct.
 This HES vision is applicable to Marathon Oil Corporation and all majority-owned subsidiaries.
 Meeting this commitment is a responsibility shared by everyone, including all employees, contractors and third parties.
 To realize this vision, we pursue continuous HES improvement using our Responsible Operations Management System (ROMS) to assess risks, set targets, and measure progress.